 As a result of these systems, applications, and technology trends and the resulting requirements, it is our position that researchers and designers need to fundamentally rethink the way we design memory systems today to 1) overcome scaling challenges with DRAM, 2) enable the use of emerging memory technologies, 3) design memory systems that provide predictable performance and quality of service to applications and users.
-The rest of this article describes our solution ideas in these three relatively new research directions, with pointers to specific techniques when possible.2 Since scaling challenges themselves arise due to difficulties in enhancing memory components at solely one level of the computing stack (e.g., the device and/or circuit levels in case of DRAM scaling), we believe effective solutions to the above challenges will require cooperation across different layers of the computing stack, from algorithms to software to microarchitecture to devices, as well as between different components of the system, including
+The rest of this article describes our solution ideas in these three relatively new research directions, with pointers to specific techniques when possible.
+Since scaling challenges themselves arise due to difficulties in enhancing memory components at solely one level of the computing stack (e.g., the device and/or circuit levels in case of DRAM scaling), we believe effective solutions to the above challenges will require cooperation across different layers of the computing stack, from algorithms to software to microarchitecture to devices, as well as between different components of the system, including processors, memory controllers, memory chips, and the storage subsystem.
+As much as possible, we will give examples of such solutions and directions.

-2Note that this paper is not meant or designed to be a survey of all recent works in the field of memory systems.
-There are many such insightful works, but we do not have space in this paper to discuss them all.
+&lt;sup>2Note that this paper is not meant or designed to be a survey of all recent works in the field of memory systems.
+There are many such insightful works, but we do not have space in this paper to discuss all.
 This paper is meant to outline the challenges and research directions in memory systems as we see them.
 Therefore, many of the solutions we discuss draw heavily upon our own past, current, and future research.
 We believe this will be useful for the community as the directions we have pursued and are pursuing are hopefully fundamental challenges for which other solutions and approaches would be greatly useful to develop.
 We look forward to similar papers from other researchers describing their perspectives and solution directions/ideas.